TheExploration/Plants-Vs-Zombies/README.md

 **PLAY AT: https://www.greenfoot.org/scenarios/31337 or [>> Download gfar Here <<](https://github.com/TheExploration/Plants-Vs-Zombies/releases/tag/0.2)**

 ## Controls:
-Press "1" to skip to level 1.
+- Press "1" to skip to level 1.

-Press "2" to skip to level 2.
+- Press "2" to skip to level 2.

+- Press "3" to skip to level 3...

 Click to interact with mouse!